What we need as a society is more philosophy, more ethics, and better morality.

 While on a trip to Israel and Cyprus with my father this past May, I attempted to see as many of its physical remnants as possible.
-Having participated in a Birthright trip previously, I had already seen most of Israel’s sites of Jewish and Israeli national importance, and aside from an obligatory return to the Western Wall, wasn’t looking to retrace any steps.

 I note the recent story about UFOs and consider burdens of proof required to convince of their existence and compare with burdens of proof in the debate over theism.